Answart/voting-redux/README.md

 User stories
 ------------

-* As an authenticated user, I can keep my polls and come back later to access them.
+* [x] As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
-* As an authenticated user, I can see the aggregate results of my polls.
+* [x] As an unauthenticated or authenticated user, I can see the results of polls in chart form.
+* [x] As an unauthenticated user, I can create an account or sign in.
-* As an authenticated user, I can delete polls that I decide I don't want anymore.
+* [ ] As an unauthenticated user, I can create an account or sign in through social media.
-* As an authenticated user, I can create a poll with any number of possible items.
+* [x] As an authenticated user, I can create a poll with any number of possible choices.
-* As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
+* [x] As an authenticated user, I can keep my polls and come back later to access them.
-* As an unauthenticated or authenticated user, I can see the results of polls in chart form.
+* [x] As an authenticated user, I can see the aggregate results of my polls.
+* [x] As an authenticated user, I can delete polls that I decide I don't want anymore.

 Tech Stack and Key Packages
 ---------------------------